bufbuild-ru/docs/docs/bsr/admin/on-prem/release-notes/index.md

 **_Release date:_** 2025-01-21 | **_Database version:_** 322 | **_Minimum CLI version:_** v1.24.0

-::: tip A license is now required to operate the BSR—more details on setup can be found in the [installation guide](../installation/#4-configure-the-bsrs-helm-values).
+::: tip A license is now required to operate the BSR — more details on setup can be found in the [installation guide](../installation/#4-configure-the-bsrs-helm-values).

 :::